 Equinor is using its expertise in offshore energy to drive forward innovation in the North Sea, and help the UK reach its net zero targets, and, when complete, the Dogger Bank wind farm could provide energy to 6 million homes.
-A project on this scale is creating major new employment opportunities in Tyneside.
+A project on this scale is creating major new employment opportunities in Tyneside, which is part of the broader energy mix required to create a thriving UK energy future.